Patapsco Valley State Park8020 Baltimore National PikeEllicott City, MD 21043

 Campsites have picnic tables and fire pits.
 Some sites have electric hook-ups.
 Restrooms and shower facilities are nearby.

 Contact the park office directly by phone to make your reservation.
 Be sure to let us know you are reserving through OPERATION: CAMPOUT!

-Would you like to receive weekly e-mail updates on what is happening in Patapsco Valley State Park, Soldiers Delight and Morgan Run?
+Would you like to receive monthly e-mail updates on what is happening in Patapsco Valley State Park, Soldiers Delight and Morgan Run?
 Sign up to receive the Patapsco Valley News.
 Park staff send e-mails no more than twice a week highlighting special activities occurring throughout the park.
-Send your e-mail address to email@example.com to be added to our mailing list.
+Send your e-mail address to DNR and enter contact information to be added to our mailing list.

 580 Taylor Ave, Annapolis MD 21401